Cour-de-cassation/label/INSTALL.md

 Copy and rename `docker.env.example` and `.env.example`.

-Label depends on 2 other services from the Cour de cassation : dbsder-api and nlp-pseudonymisation-api.
-You can lauch these services locally to simulate operation close to production or you can disable theses services from env files.
-In this case these 2 services are emulated by Label with the storage folder.
-To do so, follow the `Add documents you want to annotate` step in the [reuser guide](docs/reuserGuide.md) or just rename the `storage-example` folder to `storage`.
+Label depends on one other service from the Cour de cassation : [dbsder-api](https://github.com/cour-de-cassation/dbsder-api).
+This API is used to import and export decisions in label.

 ## Installation and lauch